afit/rimworld-save-migrator/README.md

 | [A16 to A17](https://github.com/afit/rimworld-save-migrator/blob/master/a16_to_a17/upgrade_rws_a16_to_a17.py) | ✅ Fully automated | June 2017 | [reddit](https://www.reddit.com/r/RimWorld/comments/6gk9m9/that_time_again_a16_save_a17/) |
 | [A15 to A16](https://github.com/afit/rimworld-save-migrator/blob/master/a15_to_a16/replaceoccs.py)  | Partly automated   | December 2016 | [Pastebin](http://pastebin.com/HNFFsMBC) |

-In order to run these migrations, you'll first need to create a new saved game using the version you want to migrate to.
+In order to run these migrations, you'll first need to create a new saved game using the version you want to migrate to, with the same seed as the save you want to upgrade.

-### A16 to A17

-In the `a16_to_a17` folder there's a script which will wholesale convert an A16 game to A17.
-In order to do this you'll need to create a new game in A17 with the same seed as your A16 world, as the script will need some data for that.

-### A15 to A16

-In the `a15_to_a16` folder there is a much simpler script which patches occupations as part of the migration to A16.
-Unfortunately, the rest of the upgrade logic is not in the script and must be done manually.
-You can find the instructions for that on [reddit](https://www.reddit.com/r/RimWorld/comments/5jp9at/best_sit_down_updating_an_a15_save_to_a16/).

 ## Requirements